-This video will empower you to deal with those moments when you yourself or someone else is not overly impressed with your work.
+This video will empower you to deal with those moments when you or someone else is not overly impressed with your work.
 It’ll help you get over a fear of being judged for saying or doing the wrong thing and also suggest processes to push you on to do amazingly innovative things, via a process called ‘guided mastery’…

-David Kelley is a Professor at Stanford, and even more impressively, the founder and chairman of IDEO, a international design and consulting firm HQ’d in Silicon Valley.
+David Kelley is a Professor at Stanford, and even more impressively, the founder and chairman of IDEO, an international design and consulting firm HQ’d in Silicon Valley.
 IDEO uses design thinking methodology to design products, services, environments, and digital experiences.
 In short, Mr Kelley is a black belt fourth Dan in creative process knowledge.
 Listen up!

 5. Six Characteristics of Truly Creative People

-Sometimes it’s good to check out how big corporates do creativity, and possibly the easiest way to get a handle on that mindset is to watch this 19 minute video by another Stanford professor and author of 17 books, Tina Seelig.
+Sometimes it’s good to check out how big corporates do creativity, and possibly the easiest way to get a handle on that mindset is to watch this 19-minute video by another Stanford professor and author of 17 books, Tina Seelig.

 6. How Empathy Fuels the Creative Process